kiwijuice56/evolution-simulation/README.md

 ## Organism Mechanics
 Organisms are represented with nodes in a graph, each color representing a specific node element.
+Each line represents a bidirectional connection in the graph organism.

 <p align="center">
   <img src="img/screenshot2.png" alt="image of organism"/>